Two-Component Structural Repair Epoxy Mortar.

-Two-component, solvent-free, filled, polyamide cured epoxy.
 Repairing and patching defects in concrete such as honeycomb and spalls.

-- Easily installed by gloved hand.
+• Easily installed by gloved hand

-- Easily smoothed to finish off.
+• Easily smoothed to finish off

-- Holds perfectly in overhead work.
+• Holds perfectly in overhead work

-- Non-slump in vertical.
+• Non-slump in vertical

-- Needs no priming.
+• Needs no priming

-- Strengths way above surrounding concrete.
+• Strengths way above surrounding concrete

-- Resistant to oils, fuels, water, dilute chemicals.
+• Resistant to oils, fuels, water, dilute chemicals

-- Non toxic in water containment.
+• Non toxic in water containment

 Surface Preparation

-Any surface to be repaired with epidermix 314 must be clean, mechanically sound and dry.
+Any surface to be repaired with epidermix® 314 must be clean, mechanically sound and dry.
 The surface should be chipped to expose main aggregate and in the case of honeycomb, all suspect material must be cut out.
 The surface must be free of all debris prior to placing the compound.

 Bonding / Priming